Kuhron/icosalattice/README.md

 # icosahedral-lattice
 Icosahedron-based lattice on the sphere, for use in mapmaking.
+Python library.